-&lt;sup>13 This advisory body provides independent, expert advice to the Executive Board and the Executive Director in fulfilling their governance responsibilities, including ensuring the effectiveness of WFP's internal control systems, risk management, audit and oversight functions and governance processes.
+15 This advisory body provides independent, expert advice to the Executive Board and the Executive Director in fulfilling their governance responsibilities, including ensuring the effectiveness of WFP's internal control systems, risk management, audit and oversight functions and governance processes.

-&lt;sup>15 The four cost categories are transfers, implementation, direct support costs and indirect support costs.
+17 The four cost categories are transfers, implementation, direct support costs and indirect support costs.

-&lt;sup>16 WFP/EB.A/2019/6-E/1.
+18 WFP/EB.A/2019/6-E/1.
 The external audit of country portfolio budgets and accompanying management response was shared with the Board for consideration at its 2019 annual session.
 The external audit was conducted in two phases between September 2018 and February 2019, with field missions to the regional bureaux in Nairobi and Panama and WFP country offices in Bangladesh, Guatemala, Haiti, Jordan, Uganda and the United Republic of Tanzania.
-The main objectives of the external audit were to determine whether country portfolio budgets provide reasonable assurance that donor conditions and Executive Board authorizations are being met; whether the four cost categories introduced by the revised financial framework are clear enough to avoid duplication and to describe expenditure effectively; whether the budgets allocated to cooperating partners are in line with the new budget structure; and what the impact of the implementation of the revised financial framework is on budget management and country office workloads.
+The main objectives of the external audit were to determine whether country portfolio budgets provide reasonable assurance that donor conditions and Executive Board authorizations are being met; whether the four cost categories introduced by the revised portfolio budgets have improved transparency and accountability and that the new cost categories facilitate a better understanding of WFP's expenditures.
+The external audit also identified difficulties related to the operational planning documents for CSPs and their country portfolio budgets with regard to the appropriate level of detail to be presented to the Board for approval.
+The report also describes how WFP management faces conflicting imperatives articulated by Board members when approving CSPs and country portfolio budgets.